 How to propagate rambling roses

-Rambling roses: problem solving
+Growing rambling roses: problem solving

 Rose powdery mildew is a fungus that produces airborne spores.
 Leaves and flower buds are covered in white, powdery fungal growth in summer.
 Often occurs when soils are dry, humidity is high and air movement poor.
 To prevent, water plants in dry summers.
 Very badly affected stems should be pruned out.
 Suitable fungicides are available.

 Rambling roses to grow

 - Rosa ‘Sanders White’ – fragrant semi-double white flowers in July.
 Stems are quite thorny.
 Reaches a height and spread of 3.5m